-The General Education Requirements at University of Massachusetts Global provides the liberal arts tradition, the intellectual foundation that enables students to expand their perspectives beyond the focus of a major.
-University of Massachusetts Global graduates will be intellectually flexible, creative, articulate, and prepared for active and life-long participation in the knowledge-based world of the 21st century.
-The University of Massachusetts Global General Education requirements are comprised of 6 Subdomains and 13 Competencies:
+General Education requirements provide the liberal arts tradition, the intellectual foundation that enables students to expand their perspectives beyond the focus of a major.
+UMass Global graduates will be intellectually flexible, creative, articulate, and prepared for active and life-long participation in the knowledge-based world of the 21st century.
+UMass Global GE requirements are comprised of 6 Subdomains and 13 Competencies:

 COMC 410 Interpersonal Communications

 Understand the skills required to interact effectively with others.

 Deliver a well-organized oral presentation using delivery techniques and supporting materials appropriate for the audience